alastorid/bobo/README.md

 ## Q1: I cannot type some words, like omf (嗎)

 The default ibus input mode is simplified chinese mode which will filter out all traditional chinese words.
 And the filter is just buggy.
-One quick hack is to patch table.py to skip filter by default.
+Patch table.py to skip filter by default.

 ````
 sudo patch -p0 -d/ < patch/table.py.patch